SV-stark/AstroNaksh/README.md

 ## 🎯 What is AstroNaksh?

-**AstroNaksh** is a modern, open-source mobile application that brings the profound wisdom of Vedic astrology and the precision of the KP System to your fingertips.
+**AstroNaksh** is a modern, open-source application that brings the profound wisdom of Vedic astrology and the precision of the KP System to your desktop and browser.

 ### Mission